ManonSgro/World_Imaker/README.md

 <img src="/img/screenshot5.png" alt="World Imaker - File Settings" title="World Imaker - File Settings" width="auto" height="600" />

 You can use the *procedural generation* option to create a new scene based on the chosen control points.
+You can load the control points and the chosen radial basis function from a pre-written file.

 <img src="/img/screenshot6.png" alt="World Imaker - Procedural generation" title="World Imaker - Procedural generation" width="auto" height="600" />